Father Divine: 1914–1919: Brooklyn and marriage to Peninniah

-In addition to lending her dignified look to Father Divine, Peninniah served to defuse rumors of impropriety between him and his many young female followers.
-Both Penninah, who often was called Mother Divine, and Father Divine would assert that the marriage never was physically consummated.
+In addition to lending her dignified look to Father Divine, Peninniah served to defuse rumours of impropriety between him and his many young female followers.
+Both Penninah and Father Divine would assert that the marriage was never physically consummated.

+Peninniah became known for her free dinners, the forerunners of the later lavish "Holy Communion" banquets that helped to attract new followers to the movement.
+She also played a major part in the Peace Mission's development throughout the 1920s and 1930s, establishing the group's "Promised Land" in Ulster County in upstate New York, where she also attempted to open an orphanage (though the attempt was ultimately unsuccessful).

 1919–1931: Sayville, New York

 Father Divine and his disciples moved to Sayville, New York in 1919.
 He and his followers were the first black homeowners in town.
-Father Divine purchased his 72 Macon Street house from a resident who wanted to spite the neighbor he was feuding with.
+Father Divine purchased his 72 Macon Avenue house from a resident who wanted to spite the neighbor he was feuding with.
 The two neighbors, both German Americans, began fighting when one of them changed his name from Felgenhauer to Fellows in response to anti-German sentiment.
 His neighbor taunted him, and the feud escalated until Fellows decided to move.
 As a final insult, he specifically advertised his home for sale to a "colored" buyer, presumably to lower his neighbors' property value.

 In this period, his movement underwent sustained growth.
 Father Divine held free weekly banquets and helped newcomers find jobs.
 He began attracting many white followers as well as black.
-The integrated environment of Father Divine's communal house and the apparently flaunted wealth of his Cadillac infuriated neighbors.
+The integrated environment of Father Divine's communal house and the apparent flaunting of his wealth by his owning a Cadillac infuriated neighbors.

 Members of the overwhelmingly white community accused him of maintaining a large harem and engaging in scandalous sex, but the district attorney's office in Suffolk County found the claims baseless.
-To try to please his neighbors, he had a sign posted at his driveway warned guests: NOTICE—Smoking—Intoxicatin g Liquors—Profane Language—Strictly Prohibited.
+To try to please his neighbors, he had a sign posted at his driveway warning guests: NOTICE—Smoking—Intoxicating Liquors—Profane Language—Strictly Prohibited.
 Contrary to the charges of Sayville residents, Angels claimed that Father Divine prohibited singing after 8 p.m., and by 10 p.m. had closed all windows and blinds."
 Nonetheless, the neighbors continued to complain.